Microgrids-X/Microgrids.jl/perf/MicrogridsBenchmark_output.md

 ### 2024-07-14: major performance drop with gradient + minor changes with 1.11

-Test run in warm environment, in room at 25°C.
+(Test run in warm environment, in room at 25°C)

+- Minor update of Microgrids to 0.11.1
-Update to Julia 1.11.6 and ForwardDiff v1.0.1
+- Environment Update to Julia 1.11.6 and ForwardDiff v1.0.1

 Simulation timings quite similar, with a minor increase in number of allocations (translating in a tiny increase or decrease in the allocated memory size